 An award-winning set designer based in Toronto and Vancouver.
 Ken MacDonald designs for all of the major theatre companies in Canada.
 His career has long been associated with that of playwright and director Morris Panych, as actor, and director, but primarily as designer.
 Together, they have completed over 100 theatre projects.

-He has designed across Canada and has garnered a Gemini, 17 Jessie Richardson Awards, a Betty Mitchell Award, and two Dora Mavor Moore Awards.
+He has designed across Canada and has garnered a Gemini, 17 Jessie Richardson Awards, a Betty Mitchell Award, a San Diego Critics Award, and four Dora Mavor Moore Awards.

 Ken was educated in Vancouver where he graduated from the Art Education Department at UBC in 1972 and received his teaching certificate.
 He taught high school art for five years before leaving the profession and setting off on his own, beginning as resident designer for Victoria’s Belfry Theatre from 1977 to 1980.